sevkioruc/docs/docs/intro.md

 # What is Permify?

 [Permify](https://github.com/Permify/permify) is an **open-source authorization service** for creating and maintaining fine-grained authorizations.
-You can run Permify container with docker and it works as a Rest API.
+You can run Permify container image and it works as a Rest API.

 Permify converts & syncs authorization data as relational tuples into a database you point at with a YAML config file.
 And after completing modeling of your authorization with Permify's DSL - Permify Schema, you can perform access checks with a single API call.
 Access decisions made according to stored relational tuples.